 Consider tossing or avoiding some household items made with endocrine-disrupting chemicals.
 These interfere with reproductive health and prenatal development.

-The Endocrine Society has said these listed chemicals cause “significant concern to human health.”
+The has said these listed chemicals cause “significant concern to human health.”
 Dr. Eyvazzadeh recommends a review of the products you use most and substituting with more natural alternatives.

 Chemicals to avoid and where they’re found